bharath969/Walmart_Sales_Analysis/README.md

 # Creating the table
-<br> craete a data base and a table in it
+<br> Create a data base and a table in it
-<br> Using the columns of csv file and its data type,we create a table.
+<br> The datatypes hould carefully be macthed with the coulmns of the given csv file.

 # Uploading the CSV File
-<br> we upload the values from csv file to the table created in sql.
+<br>Upload the values from csv file to the table created in sql.

-<br>Make sure that we truncate the table wwhile uploading
+<br>Truncate the table wwhile uploading

 # Data wrangling